ffhighwind/DapperExtraCRUD/README.md

 ## Example

 This example shows how to define a "Users" table and perform some operations on it.
-You may note that the syntax is similar to other Dapper extensions.
+The syntax is similar to other Dapper extensions.

 ```csharp
 [IgnoreDelete]